Mythic (fka Persephone)

 Persephone received a reading produced by The University of the Arts and 11th Hour Theatre Company in Philadelphia and was presented in the ASCAP Workshop for New Musicals.
 Persephone then received an industry reading in New York City produced by Jane Bergere Productions, Inc.

 World Premiere at Charing Cross Theatre in London, Fall 2018.
+There was a cast recording released with Broadway Records in February 2019.

 5 Things You Should Know